gohsonghan98/gitbookclone/document/function/Comparation/equal/equal.md

-﻿# Equal
+# Equal

 ### Description

-The data have the same value/amount.
+The equal to comparison operators.

 ### Flowchart